erictleung/lecture-python-bash/hw/homework.md

 | `white_wine_poor.csv` | <= 5              | Poor quality white wine |
 | `white_wine_good.csv` | > 5               | Good quality white wine |

+**Hint**: `awk` can be used to quickly subset the data and create the 4 files.

 Put there four files into the `data` directory.

 **Compare Low and High Quality**

-Let's use Python to help us figure out what makes wine good or not.
+Now use Python code to determine what makes wine good or not.
 Create a Python function to read in data from a given path and calculate the average value of a given variable name.

 ```python
 # Example
 avg_chloride_results = calculate_avg_value(data, "chlorides")
 ```

-You want to be lazy and automate as much as possible.
-So let's create a Python function that takes in an array of the file names and returns a dictionary.
+You want to automate this as much as possible.
+So create a Python function that takes in a list of the file names and returns a dictionary.

-The dictionary will have four keys equal to just the file names they come from e.g.  the key of `white_wine_good.csv` will be `white_wine_good`.
-The values of each key will be another dictionary with each key being the average value of one of the four variables we're interested in:
+The dictionary will have four keys equal to the file names (e.g.  the key of `white_wine_good.csv` will be `white_wine_good`).
+The values of each filename key will be another dictionary with keys being the averages of each variable:

 - Citric acid
 - Chlorides